GROwen/docs/discovery-projects.md

 -  [List of Faculty Grant Coordinators/Mentors](http://www.research.unimelb.edu.au/funding/faculty-grant-coordinators.html)
 -  [How to complete Management of Data](http://researchdata.unimelb.edu.au/arc) in section C1
-- Discovery Projects 2016 Salary Scales and Budget Preparation _(Coming soon)_
+- Discovery Projects 2017 Salary Scales and Budget Preparation –New: 22/12/15
 -  [Research Impact Measurement](http://library.unimelb.edu.au/rilas) (this can assist CIs with metrics for sections F13 and F14).

 #### **How to write a rejoinder**